NAACP in Kentucky

-NAACP in Kentucky is very active with branches all over the state, largest being in Louisville and Lexington.
+The NAACP in Kentucky is very active with branches all over the state, largest being in Louisville and Lexington.
 The Kentucky State Conference of NAACP continues today to fight against injustices and for the equality of all people.

 The National Association for the Advancement of Colored People was founded in 1909 as a civil rights organization for African-Americans during some of the most violent times of segregation in the United States.
 With locations across the United States, it grew to ensure the rights for all people within the country no matter race or ethnicity: "to fight for social justice for all Americans.".
 Branches are set up in different states and work together for the common goal of equality.
 There are also different branches within the states.
 In Kentucky, there are over 55 branches located throughout the entire state.